 They recommended a paid upgrade as the first option.
 This is not an indicator of quality service.

-This company lost points for not providing phone support, being too pushy and not offering any assistance beyond sending us to support articles.
+This company lost points for not providing phone support, being too pushy, and not offering any assistance beyond sending us support articles.

 The live chat option was not available for our second interaction at noon.
 We were interested in how to set up email to our website.

 It instructed us to submit a support ticket.
 We did.